ilabcode/pyhgf/docs/source/notebooks/Exercise_1_Using_the_HGF.md

 +++

+The pyhgf package implements this process with the corresponding update equation so the model can take as input a time series and infer the more likely generative structure that created the values.
+This can be extremely useful if you want to work with time series that have varying levels of volatility (i.e. meta-volatility).
 In the following example, we illustrate how we can use the Hierarchical Gaussian Filter to filter and predict inputs in a continuous node.

 ```{code-cell} ipython3
 # create a sime two-levels continuous HGF with defaults parameters